What is the V Model in Software Development?

 Develop Clear and Concise Requirements

-The V Model lays a strong emphasis on precise and concise needs.
+The V Model places a strong emphasis on precise and concise needs.
 Without a clear grasp of what the product is supposed to perform, it is impossible to write effective tests or create high-quality code.

 Combine Development and Testing